No products in the cart.

 Honey, I’d Like You to Meet My Boss… Boo!

-Even if you have been a responsible and experienced social drinker before your surgery, it is never a good idea to experiment in public.
+Even if you have been a responsible and experienced social drinker before your surgery, do not experiment in public.
 I have had people tell me they are planning on having their first post op drink at their wedding and ask what they should sip.
-I cannot think of a worse time to try alcohol for the first time other than at your own wedding – unless it’s at a class reunion, office Christmas party, or perhaps your husband’s award ceremony.
+I cannot think of a worse time to try alcohol for the first time other than at your own wedding – unless it’s at a class reunion, office Christmas party, or perhaps a spouses award ceremony.
 If you have made the decision to drink socially, have a few sips of wine at home or a very weak drink that does NOT contain sugared mixers.
 You may honestly hate the way it makes you feel or you may drop like a rock.
 I have a bariatric friend who gets very tired after a few sips of a cocktail and then develops a headache.
 Not fun – so she generally chooses to not drink.
 She is wonderful and funny without alcohol – so she misses out on nothing by abstaining.

 THIS IS YOUR MOTHER SPEAKING